The Memory Behind This Treat

 Can I use any type of protein powder for the Lemon Protein Mug Cake?

-What should I do if I need a gluten-free version?
+What can I use for a gluten-free version?

-For a gluten-free Lemon Protein Mug Cake, substitute all-purpose flour with almond flour.
-This change will keep the cake’s texture delightful and suitable for gluten-free diets.
-Don’t forget to check that your protein powder is gluten-free as well.
-Enjoy a gluten-free treat without any fuss!
+To make a gluten-free Lemon Protein Mug Cake, simply swap out the all-purpose flour with almond flour.
+This substitution will preserve the cake’s lovely texture while making it suitable for gluten-free diets.
+Just remember to use a gluten-free protein powder as well.

-The mug cake is ready when the top looks set, and a toothpick inserted in the center comes out clean or with a few moist crumbs.
-Start checking around the 40-second mark in the microwave.
-Be cautious not to overcook, as it can lead to a rubbery texture.
-A little attention goes a long way to a perfect cake.
+The cake is ready when the top looks set and a toothpick inserted into the center comes out mostly clean, with just a few moist crumbs.
+Start checking at the 40-second mark to prevent overcooking, which can make the cake rubbery.
+Trust your senses and enjoy the process!

 Recipe